 When you are dealing with biohazard cleanups of dangerous bacteria and viruses, you want to make sure that whatever decontamination product is being used is able to kill as many viruses and bacteria as possible.
-One way you can measure the effectiveness of a decontaminate is to compare the “log kill rate.”
-A log kill rate denotes how many pathogens are killed by a certain substance.
+However, one way you can measure the effectiveness of a decontaminate is to compare the “log kill rate.”
+In fact, the rate denotes how many pathogens are killed by a certain substance.

 What is a log kill rate?

 In fact, a log kill rate tells you what percentage of bacteria or viruses are killed by a particular substance.
 To figure out the rate, scientists count the bacteria before and after the substance is applied and is expressed as a whole number 0-6.

 To understand the rates, consider when a number is taken to a higher power.
 For example:

 10 x 10 x 10 = 1,000 is denoted as 103

 A log kill rate is the opposite of taking a number to a higher power.
 In this case, instead of multiplying an amount we divide the number that many times according to the number of log kills or, in other words, move the decimal by one place for every log kill.
 For example, if we start with 1,000,000 C. Diff bacteria and use a sanitizing substance with a log kill rate of 1, we divide by 10 once to kill 90% of the bacteria but we still have 100,000 bacteria when we’re done.
 If we have a log rate of 2, we divide by ten then divide by ten again to only have 10,000 bacteria.
 Thus, the higher the log rate, the more effective a solution will be.
 However, using this methodology, the log kill rates are as follows:

 Georgia Clean uses decontamination products with the best log kill rate